foreverfaint/faceoff/README.md

 ## Run it in Docker

 You can also build everything into a docker image and run it everywhere.
-Before you build the image, you need ensure all the models ready locally because we will copy the models into the image for app launch acceleration.
-You can see `copy to docker` instruction in `dev.dockerfile` like
+Before you build the image, you need to ensure all the models are ready locally because we will copy the models into the image for app launch acceleration.
+You can see `copy to docker` instruction in `Dockerfile` like

 ```dockerfile
 COPY ./models/buffalo_l /root/.insightface/models/buffalo_l